 The following table provides information regarding the Company's financial instruments that are sensitive to changes in interest rates.
 For loans, securities and liabilities with contractual maturities, the table presents principal cash flows and related weighted-average interest rates by contractual maturities, as well as the Company's assumptions relative to the impact of interest-rate fluctuations on the prepayment of certain commercial, residential and home equity loans and mortgage-backed securities.
-Core deposits such as noninterest bearing deposits, interest-bearing checking, savings and money market deposits that have no contractual maturity, are shown based on management's judgment and historical experience that indicates some portion of the balances are retained over time.
+Core deposits such as noninterest bearing deposits, interest-bearing checking, savings, money market deposits and securities sold under agreements to repurchase that have no contractual maturity, are shown based on management's judgment and historical experience that indicates some portion of the balances are retained over time.
 Weighted-average variable rates are based upon rates existing at the reporting date.